Our Staff at Camp Big Sky

 You may recognize Kristy’s face from the time she drove the school bus or guest taught at Ophir School or at an event at the WMPAC.
 Kristy has loved her time so far in Big Sky and she can’t wait to continue to spend time outside in Big Sky this summer with everything that Camp Big Sky has to offer.
 This is Kristy’s fourth summer with Camp Big Sky.

-He has fond memories of the many YMCA summer camps he attended as a boy.
-It was at summer camp where he would canoe around the lake to watch dragonflies and turtles, listen to campfire jokes and storytelling, meet new and wacky friends, and climb on the epic high ropes course (of course).
+Chris has fond memories of the numerous YMCA summer camps he attended while growing up.
+It was at summer camp where he would canoe around the lake to watch dragonflies and turtles, listen to campfire jokes and storytelling, meet new and wacky friends, and climb on the daring high ropes course.
 Camps are inspiring places for children to have new experiences and make new friends, learn creative ways to play, explore the outdoors, and spark a sense of adventure.
 He is excited to be a part of it here in Big Sky!
 This is Chris’s fourth summer with Camp Big Sky.

 Richard Sandza, Camp Big Sky Staff

 Richard Sandza grew up in Washington DC where he fostered a life-long love for summer camps.
 He attended a handful of day-camps growing up until the age of 15 when he and a neighbor decided they wanted to start their own camp in order to make some money during the summer and to provide a service for the neighborhood families.
 After a few summers in the backyard they were able to branch out to the local elementary school as a home base.
 With the added indoor space and easy access to fields and basketball courts they were able to increase enrollment and extend to a full day of camp.
 Richard ran Camp for Boys, LLC for nine years before moving to Montana full time.